Final Fantasy IV (SNES, PlayStation)

 This little guy isn't used at all.
 Like the frog, his frames match those used by the dancer.

 - HandAxe - A metallic axe with 35 attack power and 50% accuracy that can be equipped by Paladin Cecil, Kain, and Cid, and can be thrown by Edge.
-It's mentioned in Final Fantasy II's manual, but does not have its stats listed.
+It's mentioned in the Final Fantasy II manual, but does not have its stats listed.

-- Assassin Knife - A knife with 29 attack power, 55% accuracy and the ability to instant kill enemies.
-It gives +5 to Strength, Agility and Vitality and -10 to Wisdom and Will.
+- Assassin Knife - A knife with 29 attack power, 55% accuracy, and the ability to instant-kill enemies.
+It gives +5 to Strength, Agility, and Vitality and -10 to Wisdom and Will.
 It can be equipped by Paladin Cecil, Kain, Rydia, Edward, Palom, and Edge; Edge can also throw it.
-This weapon's stats are actually listed in Final Fantasy II's manual, where its attack power is given as 28 and its accuracy 95%.
+This weapon's stats are actually listed in the Final Fantasy II manual, albeit inaccurately (its attack power and accuracy are listed as being 28 and 95%, respectively).

 - Spare - Only named in the original Japanese version, this is a two-handed copy of Cecil's Ragnarok/Crystal Sword that no one can equip.
 As the name implies, it was probably just a placeholder.

-- Scenario 0015, Scenario 0016 - Unused event items with placeholder names in the original Japanese version.
+- Scenario 0015 and Scenario 0016 - Unused event items with placeholder names in the original Japanese version.